KoNekoD/tg-downloader/README.md

 - **APP_HASH**: Your Telegram API hash key.
 - **TDATA_PATH**: Path to your Telegram Desktop `tdata` folder.
 This folder contains your user session data.
 - **NEEDED_USER_ID**: Your Telegram user ID.
-- **CHANNELS_IDS**: Comma-separated list of Telegram channel IDs from which media should be cleared.
+- **CHANNELS_IDS**: Comma-separated list of Telegram channel IDs from which media should be downloaded.
 - **DEVICE**: Optional name for the device being used (can be customized).

 ## Usage